kalletolonen/rent4peers/README.md

 - Search for customers (user sets date of travel & budget + more properties if needed)

 **Prices**
--An individual price calendar for each vehicle (day price (week price is calculated from that)) STARTED
+- An individual price calendar for each vehicle (day price (week price is calculated from that)) STARTED

 **Confirmations**
--Email confirmations
+- Email confirmations

 **Paymment integration**
 - Renter gives an account number